OpenMoonRay/openmoonray-docs/docs/user-reference/performance.md

 a miss rate of 4.36% of OIIO 2.3.20.
 Please keep this in mind, otherwise you might be confused when MoonRay upgrades OIIO versions.

 ## Quick Texture Cache Size Setup
-You can use the following procedure to find the best texture cache size for your moonray process If your moonray process exclusively run on the host.
-Idea is simple
+The following procedure helps to find the best texture cache size for the `moonray` process if that process is ran exclusively on tha host.
+The idea is simple.

 `texture cache size` = ***free_memory_size*** - ***MCRT_phase_start_timing_memory_size***

-### Step A : Get free memory size on the host<br>
+### Step A : Get the free memory size on the host<br>
-Get free available memory size by using "free" command.
+Get the free available memory size by using `free` command.
 ```
 > free
              total        used        free      shared  buff/cache   available